 Limitation on enrollment: Ability to perform on one or more instruments and read music.
-Enrollment subject to audition
+Enrollment subject to audition scheduled rehearsals and productions is required.

 Rehearsal and performance of standard stage band literature.
 Opportunities for students to arrange and compose for the band and rehearse the ensemble.
 Attendance at all scheduled performances is required.